For honest and ethical appraisals, count on Northern Arizona Appraisal, Inc.

-Honesty and Integrity: Northern Arizona Appraisal, Inc.We think of our job as a profession.
-Requirements to become a licensed appraiser have increased more than ever in the past.
-So it goes without question in this day and age that real estate appraisal can definitely be called a profession as opposed to a trade.
-As with any profession we are bound by an ethical code.
+By and large, appraising a long term career.
+The rigors of becoming a licensed appraiser have become more difficult than ever in the past.
+That's why it goes without question in this day and age that real estate appraisal can unquestionably be called a profession rather than a trade.
+In our field, as with any profession, we must follow strict ethical considerations.

-Appraisers will often be obligated to consider the interests of third parties, including homeowners, both buyers and sellers, or others.
-Those third parties normally are defined in the appraisal assignment itself.
-An appraiser's fiduciary duty is limited to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the assignment.
+Appraisers will frequently need to consider the interests of third parties, such as homeowners, buyers and sellers, or others.
+Generally the third parties are specifically defined in the appraisal report.
+An appraiser's fiduciary responsibility is restricted to those parties who the appraiser knows, based on the scope of work or other written parameters of the job.

-There are also ethical rules that have nothing to do with clients and others.
-For example, appraisers must store their work files for a minimum of five years - something else Northern Arizona Appraisal, Inc. makes a part of their standard routine.
+There are also ethical duties that have nothing to do with clients and others.
+For example, appraisers must store their work files for at least five years - something else Northern Arizona Appraisal, Inc. diligently adheres to.

-Finally, the Uniform Standards of Professional Appraisal Practice (or simply "USPAP") clearly states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)", "a direction in assignment results that favors the cause of the client", or "the amount of a value opinion" as well as other situations.
-We diligently follow these rules to the letter which means you can rest easy knowing we are doing everything we can to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We diligently follow these rules to the letter which means you can rest easy knowing we are going above and beyond to provide an unbiased determination of the home or property value.